gods-mack/VMachine/README.md

 ## Stages of our VM program :-

-Stage I: Stack Arithmetic
+Stage I: Stack Arithmetic Commands

-■ SimpleAdd: Pushes and adds two constants.
+■ Pushes and adds two constants.

-■ StackTest: Executes a sequence of arithmetic and logical operations on the stack.
+■ Executes a sequence of arithmetic and logical operations on the stack.

-Stage II: Memory Access
+Stage II: Memory Access Commands

-■ BasicTest: Executes pop and push operations using the virtual memory segments.
+■ Executes pop and push operations using the virtual memory segments.

-■ PointerTest: Executes pop and push operations using the pointer, this, and that segments.
+■ Executes pop and push operations using the pointer, this, and that segments.

-■ StaticTest: Executes pop and push operations using the static segment.
+■ Executes pop and push operations using the static segment.